 Relaxation is the name of the game in Winona Lake.
 Explore a community that is all about connecting with each other, its visitors, and communing with its natural surroundings.

-Don’t miss the chance to take a stroll through Village at Winona, where over 20 Victorian homes have been turned into charming shops and eateries.
-Spend some time on the lake by renting a kayak or canoe, and make sure you stop in at Kelainey’s Ice Cream afterward for a special frozen treat.
+Don’t miss the chance to take a stroll through Village at Winona, where a number of Victorian homes have been turned into charming shops and eateries.
+Spend some time on the lake by renting a kayak or canoe, and make sure you stop in at Social Ice Cream and Sandwich Shop afterward for a special frozen treat.
+Enjoy the shores of Winona Lake from the Blue Heron Guesthouse, with all the charm and grace of a lakefront home built a century ago.

 Heart of the Lakes